horizonjohn/SketchViT/README.md

 #### 1.1.1 Train model

-- (i) First, download the above data, or you can also rename your own data according to the above data naming format.
+- Download the above data, or you can also rename your own data according to the above data naming format.
-- (ii) Put the dataset into (./src/datasets/) directory.
+- Put the dataset into (./src/datasets/) directory.
-- (iii) You can adjust the parameters of the model according to your needs.
+- You can adjust the parameters of the model according to your needs.
-- (iv) Use the following command for model training:
+- Use the following command for model training :

 ```
 cd ./src